event-driven-robotics/edpr-vojext/README.md

   - `--pu <FLOAT> --muD <FLOAT>` to set the Kalman filter process and measurement uncertainty [10, 1]
   - `--vis <BOOL>` to see a visualisation of the algorithm

-To stop the application itself, the camera and the yarpserver, the follwoing command should be run in a temrinal inside the docker:
+To stop the application itself, the camera and the yarpserver, the following command should be run in a terminal inside the docker:
 ```shell
 $ edpr-vojext/stop_vojext.sh
 ```